statictask/newsletter/README.md

 The service is accessible under `http://localhost:8080/`

+To drop migrations run

+    # terminal 2
+    make drop

+### Connect to local database

+If you're using docker you can use a shortcut to connect to the local database

+    make connect

 ## Production

 ### Building production-ready Docker images

-Note: you'll need permissions to submit new images to our registry.
+> **Note**: you'll need permissions to submit new images to our registry.

 The default docker registry used by the organization is `statictask/newsletter`.
 Docker tags reflect the version of the code (git tags).
 The `latest` tag